H2O: Footprints in the Sand: Characters

-Hinata is the granddaughter of the village headman and is one of the rich members of town.
-She is in Takuma's class and is the council president for her class.
-She has a kind of obliging personality, and is popular in her school.
-She is clumsy and tends to fall down, and once she even fell down a flight of stairs at school, though luckily Takuma was there to break her fall.
-She refers to Takuma as "Hirose-sama", a very polite form of expression.
-Her real name is actually Hotaru Kagura (神楽 ほたる, Kagura Hotaru), the younger sister to Hinata.
-When Hinata drowned, her grandfather forced Hotaru to become Hinata, and made the village people think that it was Hotaru that drowned.
-She is one of the several people-(along with her classmates) in the village that does not bully Hayami.
+Hinata is the granddaughter of the village headman and one of the rich members of town.
+She is Takuma's classmate who serves as student council president in their class.
+Hinata is kind yet clumsy and tends to fall down, as she even fell down a flight of stairs at school, but Takuma was there to save her.
+Her real name is Hotaru Kagura (神楽 ほたる, Kagura Hotaru), the younger sister of Hinata.